dotnet/csharplang/proposals/async-method-builders.md

 2. consider the return type of that `Create` method (a builder type) and look for the public `Task` property.
   It is an error if the property is not found.
 3. consider the type of that `Task` property (a task-like type):
-  If the task-like type matches the return type of the async method, then the override is compatible.
-Otherwise, it is not compatible.
+  It is an error if the task-like type does not matches the return type of the async method.

 ### Execution

-The override type determined above is used as part of the existing async method design.
+The builder type determined above is used as part of the existing async method design.

 For example, today if a method is defined as:
 ```C#